OFFICIAL SITE

 Word: Marry

-Similarly, from the same PIE-root > Latin maritatus (past participle of maritatre; to marry) > Vulgar Latin maritaticum 11c (to marry, to be given in marriage) > Latin maritare (same) > Old French mariage 12c (same) > Middle English marriage 13c (action of marrying, also state or condition of being husband and wife, matrimony).
-Thus: marriage.
+Likewise, from that same PIE-root came Latin maritatus (the past participle of maritare; to marry), then Vulgar Latin maritaticum in the 11th century (to marry, to be given in marriage), followed by Latin maritare (same meaning), then Old French mariage in the 12th century (same), and Middle English marriage in the 13th century (the act of marrying, as well as the state or condition of being husband and wife, matrimony).
+Hence: marriage.

-From these we see how both words "marry" and "marriage" found their way into the English language.
-But they are not the only words of importance to help explain the meaning and purpose of the unique union between a man and a woman.
+From this we see how the words "marry" and "marriage" entered the English language.
+Yet they are not the only key words of importance to explain the meaning and purpose of the special bond between a man and a woman.

-While the early Christian Church marriage customs were based on ancient traditions, Christians likened it to the example set when the Virgin Mary gave herself to God for the purpose of bearing Him His only begotten Son, Jesus.
+While the early Christian Church's marriage customs were rooted in ancient traditions, Christians also compared them to the example of the Virgin Mary (the holy mother), who devoted herself to God to bear His only begotten Son, Jesus.

-The terminology that the Church used to symbolize this was to say that the woman would mary (eventually an extra "r" was added) the man.
-To mary literally meant to do as the Virgin Mary did.
+The Church described this by saying the woman would marry (eventually the extra "r" was added) the man.
+To marry literally meant to follow the Virgin Mary's example.

-Originally, the Middle English spelling for Mary, similar to the word marry, was spelled Mari as the original Latin alphabet did not contain the letter "y".
-Though it would have been pronounced differently from its Pie-root mari; just as today mari in English speaking countries is pronounced ma:ri, and in the Uralic language (spoken by people primarily in Russia’s Mari Republic, but also elsewhere) is pronounced mah-ree (cf. MAIR-ee, MAR-ee).
+Originally, the Middle English spelling for Mary, similar to the word marry, was mari as the Latin alphabet did not have the letter "y".
+Although it was pronounced differently from its PIE-root mari, just as today mari is pronounced ma:ri in English-speaking countries, and mah-ree (cf. mair-ee, mar-ee) in the Uralic language spoken in Russia's Mari Republic and elsewhere.

 1. Is marriage intrinsically related to the natural ability to parent?